On this page

 All students at Wheaton College have certain rights afforded to them through the Student Conduct Process.
 These rights include:

-1. To be informed of any charges of the Honor Code or Community Standards;
+1. To be informed of any alleged violations of the Honor Code or Community Standards;

 2. To inspect a copy of a redacted Campus Safety report or Student Affairs incident report;